 COLORADO WATER LOSS INITIATIVE (CWLI)

-The Colorado Water Conservation Board is pleased to announce open enrollment for the Colorado Water Loss Initiative (CWLI), a comprehensive program of AWWA M36 water loss training and technical assistance for urban water systems across Colorado.
+The Colorado Water Conservation Board is pleased to announce the Colorado Water Loss Initiative (CWLI), a comprehensive program of AWWA M36 water loss training and technical assistance for urban water systems across Colorado.
 The AWWA M36 water audit methodology is recommended best practice in North America to support informed decision making for water loss control and revenue recovery.
 Cost-effective water loss management reduces cost, increases revenue, serving the utility's bottom line and the rate-payer alike.

 The program will primarily include 4 work sessions spread out approximately over a 2-year period, beginning Spring of 2019.
 Outcomes for your participation include free training and technical assistance from national water loss experts, validated AWWA M36 water audit, and recommended next steps for water loss reduction and revenue recovery.